Smart Path Connect

 The project will comply with all applicable state and federal laws.
 Certificates and permits will be sought from the appropriate agencies including the New York State Public Service Commission and the U.S. Army Corps of Engineers with coordination with the New York State Department of Environmental Conservation, Department of Agriculture and Markets and the NYS Parks Recreation and Historic Preservation Office.

-Substation Work: Crews are installing conduit and performing excavation work at the Edic Road Substation as part of the station buildout.
+Substation Work: Crews continue working on installing and testing equipment at the Edic Road Substation.

 Haverstock (200 Fregoe Road, Massena NY):